 - 2 teaspoons minced garlic

-- 2-3 teaspoons lemon juice (start with 2 and increase if you want more acidity)
+- 2-3 teaspoons lemon juice, start with 2 and increase if you want more acidity

-- pinch of salt and pepper to taste
+- pinch salt and pepper to taste

 Instructions